ansonl/ansonl.github.io/_posts/2021-12-15-ford-escape-hybrid-ptu-fluid-change.md

 - Pump 0.35 liters (12 oz) of 75W-140 gear oil into the fill hole.
 The new fluid should spill out of the fill hole when the PTU is filled to capacity.
 - Tighten fill plug to 25 lb-ft.

 Driving the 2007 Ford Escape Hybrid's acceleration power felt more immediate and firm after replacing the PTU fluid.
-My fuel economy actually decreased after the PTU fluid change so this may be due to increased friction in the limited slip gear oil that I used.
+My fuel economy actually decreased after the PTU fluid change so this may be due to increased friction or variation in gear oil that I used.